-In order to effectively manage the Group's ESG issues, the Group has established a robust governance structure that allows it to implement ESG strategies across the business, manage its goal-setting and reporting processes, strengthen relationships with stakeholders and ensure overall accountability.
+In order to effectively manage the Group's ESG issues, the Group has established a robust governance structure that allows it to implement ESG strategies across the business, manage its target setting and reporting processes, strengthen relationships with stakeholders and ensure overall accountability.
 Under the ESG governance structure, the Board has a primary role in overseeing the Group's ESG issues.
-The Group has set up the ESG sub-committee to assist the Board in governing ESG matters.
-During the Financial Year, the Board and the ESG sub-committee evaluated the impacts of ESG-related risks on the operation and formulated ESG-related policies in dealing with relevant risks.
+The Group has set up the ESG Committee to assist the Board in governing ESG matters.
+During the Financial Year, the Board and the ESG Committee evaluated the impacts of ESG-related risks on the operation and formulated ESG-related policies in dealing with relevant risks.
 Information about the Group's ESG governance structure is stated in the section headed "The ESG Governance Structure".

-By setting ESG-related goals and targets to minimise the environmental impacts of the Group's operation, the Group affirmed its commitment to embedding sustainability into its business operation and fulfilling its corporate responsibility.
+By setting ESG-related targets to minimise the environmental impacts of the Group's operation, the Group affirmed its commitment to embedding sustainability into its business operation and fulfilling its corporate responsibility.
 The Group has set quantitative environmental targets to manage its environmental impact, covering greenhouse gas ("GHG") emissions, waste management, energy management, and water management.
-The ESG sub-committee will review the progress towards relevant targets and report to the Board at least once per year.
-Details of the targets and steps taken to achieve them can be found in the section headed "Environmental".
+The ESG Committee will review the progress towards relevant targets and report to the Board at least once per year.
+Details of the targets and steps taken to achieve them can be found in the section headed "ENVIRONMENTAL".

-The Group is conscious of its corporate responsibility for sustainable development and is dedicated to upholding it.
-In order to meet our customers' requirements on different health, safety and environmental aspects, we are committed to incorporating ESG considerations into our daily operations.
+The Group is committed to fulfilling its corporate responsibility for sustainable development.
+In order to meet our customers' requirements across various health, safety and environmental aspects, we are committed to integrating ESG considerations into our day-to-day operations.
 The Group has maintained effective control of quality assurance measures and has formed a project management team, which includes a project manager, construction manager and quality manager, to monitor the quality of each construction project.
 In addition, the Group has implemented a health, safety and environmental management system to prevent potential industrial accidents and ensure that a safe workplace is provided for workers.
 The Group also ensures that it has complied with all applicable safety regulations and properly implemented protection measures for its projects.

-Besides its own corporate responsibility, the Group is principally required to comply with the laws and regulations in relation to environmental protection where it operates, including the Environmental Quality Act 1974 of Malaysia, Environmental Quality (Clean Air) Regulations 1978 of Malaysia, the Environmental Quality (Sewage and Industrial Effluents) Regulations 1979 of Malaysia, the Air Pollution Control Ordinance of Hong Kong, the Waste Disposal Ordinance of Hong Kong, the Environmental Protection Law of the PRC, and the Law of the PRC on the Prevention and Control of Atmospheric Pollution.
+Besides its own corporate responsibility, the Group is principally required to comply with the laws and regulations in relation to environmental protection where it operates.
 Given the Group's substantial experience in the industry and its established operation workflow which includes preliminary site visits by its staff to determine possible environmental compliance issues, the Group has been able to address such environmental compliance issues.
 During the Financial Year, the Group was in compliance with applicable environmental laws and regulations in all material respects.

-Looking forward, the Group will further deepen the integration of ESG concepts internally and externally and implement sustainable development more responsibly.
+Looking forward, the Group will further deepen the integration of ESG concepts, both internally and externally, and implement sustainable development more responsibly.